DHI/react-components/packages/icons/README.md

 </div>
 <h1 align="left">@dhi/icons</h1>

 This package provides icons developed by the UI/UX department, as we are usually working with water-related and map-based apps.
-We reccommend using primarily the icons provided by [@material-ui/icons](https://material-ui.com/components/material-icons/)
+We recommend using primarily the icons provided by [@material-ui/icons](https://material-ui.com/components/material-icons/) and when in need, bring this one to the table.

-This package is created using [TypeScript](https://www.typescriptlang.org/), built using [Yarn](https://classic.yarnpkg.com/en/) and bundled using [TSDX](https://tsdx.io/).
+This package is created using [TypeScript](https://www.typescriptlang.org/) and [Yarn](https://classic.yarnpkg.com/en/).

 # The flow of adding a component